CIRCUIT BENDERS' BALL

 If you've got a project in mind; workshop, or topic or otherwise, submit an application with all relevant information here. *Applications are closed for 2021*

 Anyone can apply, but keep in mind we are prioritizing Southern US artists.
-CBB is an inclusive, forward-minded event, no derogatory or hateful content about gender or race will be accepted.
+CBB is an inclusive, forward-minded event, no derogatory or hateful content or ideology toward any group of people, race, or gender will be considered.